emeka-io/smart-night-light-system/docs/phase1_description.md

 ## 3. The Solution: The "Sense-Think-Act" Loop
 I built an automated system that monitors its environment in real-time.
 By using a **Photoresistor (LDR)** as an "eye," the Arduino constantly measures brightness and decides whether to act.

+### How it Works
+The system uses a **Voltage Divider** circuit to convert the variable resistance of the LDR into a readable analog voltage (0-5V).
+The Arduino processes this via its Analog-to-Digital Converter (ADC), turning the LED **HIGH** when the environment is dark.

 **The Logic Flow:**
 - **Sense:** The LDR detects the current light level.
 - **Think:** The Arduino compares that level to a pre-set "Darkness" value.